Neoshrimp/ChronoArk-gameplay-plugins/README.md

 Made using  [Harmony](https://github.com/pardeike/Harmony) and [BepInEx](https://github.com/BepInEx/BepInEx)

 ---
-Currently only a very small selection of plugins is available but hopefully more will be added in the future.
+Currently only a handful of plugins are available but hopefully more will be added in the future.
 ## Installation

 Step 1.
 Download and set-up BepInEx.
 Refer to [official instructions](https://docs.bepinex.dev/master/articles/user_guide/installation/unity_mono.html).